cockroachdb/docs/src/current/v23.2/export-data-with-changefeeds.md

 ### Video Demo

-For a demo on how to use changefeeds to export data, watch the following video:
+For a demo on how to use changefeeds to export large amounts of data, watch the following video:

 {% include_cached youtube.html video_id="UXsKuXbkjws" %}